jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-24-blizzinator.md

   * Take the next `open` node, `close` it, and then for each neighbor:
     * Calculate the new distance + estimate, insert it into `open`

-The estimate function is just the {{<wikipedia "Manhattan distance">}} directly to the exit, since that's the best we could do.
+The estimate function is just the [[wiki:Manhattan distance]]() directly to the exit, since that's the best we could do.

 And... that's it for part 1.
 Not actually that bad.